smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 clients and improve the entire system.

-Fewer defects and the trust gained from working together more effectively would allow us to iterate faster and build the most optimal with less effort.
+Fewer defects and the trust gained from working together more effectively would allow us to iterate faster and build the most optimal solution with less effort.
 Less defects would mean spending less time now revisiting old solutions and focusing on new improvements.
-We had tried to move too quickly before and created defects as a result which has ultimately slowed us down with the extra maintenance.
+We had tried to move too quickly before resulting in defects which has ultimately slowed us down with the extra maintenance.

-Starting to burn down our defects has caused me to think about how I can prevent defects from being introduced and lower the risk of any change I make.
+I want to help our team goal by producing fewer defects.
+I was directly responsible for defects and need to be part of the solution.
+Not understanding the risks involved with changes I made or assuming our test suite would protect me has lead to defects.
+Every change presents a risk and making sure they are mitigated will help me build better products.
+Improving our test coverage and knowing more about the system will improve the quality of my work.

-I think we can have fewer defects and create safer systems.
-In order to achieve this I thought up the following practices I could do to improve the quality of the code I write:
+To make quality an intrinsic part of how I work I have decided to use the following practices/guidelines:

 * Include high quality automated tests with all new development
 * Increase automated testing for existing solutions